mapbender/mapbender-documentation/en/functions/backend/layerset.rst

 There are many ways to fill the Layertree and work with basic services:
 - e.g. by hiding them in the layer tree and using the `BaseSourceSwitcher <../basic/basesourceswitcher>`_.
-- or by work with the possibilities of the `thematic layer tree <../basic/layertree>`_, to create different layersets and distribute the basic services and thematic services in them to place them in the layer tree.
+- or by work with the possibilities of the `thematic layer tree <../basic/layertree>`_.
+This option will show the layerset name with a folder and checkbox in the layertree.
+You can define whether the layerset's folder should be shown and whether it should be opened on start.

 Which option you choose depends entirely on your preferences.